 - a.
 The Operator's procedures were reviewed prior to and during the inspection.
 There were no issues with the inspector's questions.
 All questions were determined to be appropriate for determining compliance with regulations and procedures. - b.
-All records for materials used in construction and qualifications for joining materials were reviewed and found compliant. - c.
-Since this was a construction inspection, the focus was on construction activities.
-Calibration on equipment for joining of materials were verified. - d.
-No other items during this construction. - e.
-Yes, the length was appropriate for the activities being performed on this day.
+All records were reviewed and found compliant. - c.
+The focus on this inspection was field testing of over-pressure protection facilities along with valve inspections and cathodic protection readings.
+No issues with testing equipment. - d.
+No other items. - e.
+Yes, the length was appropriate for the activities being performed on this day. - From your observation did the inspector have adequate knowledge of the pipeline safety program and regulations?
+(Evaluator will document reasons if unacceptable) Yes = 2 No = 0 Needs Improvement = 1